 Using a piece of poster board or other large paper, ask students and teachers to share what GEAR UP means to them in one word.
-Take a photo with students and share with the GEAR UP office and elected officials.
+Share a photo with students with the GEAR UP office and elected officials.

 GEAR UP or College Gear Day